-- 1.3.8 Each area of woodland where there would be interaction with the Proposed Development was assessed on the characteristics of species, present or planned, and slope. - 1.3.9 The typical width of the OC required within areas of commercial conifer forestry for a 132 kV OHL is 90 m.
+- 1.3.8 Each area of woodland where there would be interaction with the Proposed Development was assessed on the characteristics of species, present or planned, and slope. - 1.3.9 The typical width of the OC required within areas of commercial conifer forestry for a 132 kV OHL is 80 m.
 Where the OC passes through areas of native woodland, it is noted that the width of woodland removal is likely to be reduced due to the lower height of the tree species present.
-The proposed OC for this project through areas of native woodland has been reduced to 50 m (i.e. 25 m either side of the OHL).
+The proposed OC for this project through areas of native woodland has been reduced to 60 m (i.e. 30 m either side of the OHL).
 This has been based on the likely height of the woodland at maturity.
+In native broadleaved areas of high sensitivity (i.e. Ancient Woodland Inventory (AWI) / Special Area of Conservation (SAC)), it is proposed to reduce the OC to 15 m either side of the OHL.